abishalom/MarchMadness/README.md

 # MarchMadness
 Predicting March Madness matchups using machine learning.
-15.053 Project
+Project for 15.053.